SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/O - Ensemble Learning.md

 **When?**

-When you can build component classifiers that are more accurate than chance and, more importantly, that are independent from each other.
+When it is possible to build component classifiers that are more accurate than chance and, more importantly, that are independent from each other.

 ![Ensemble Learning](img/Ensemble%20Learning.png)